Notes on thermodynamics of Schwarzschild-like bumblebee black hole: Thermodynamics of Schwarzschild-like bumblebee black hole

-Also total energy of bumblebee black hole is no longer the same as mass parameter $M$.
-In bumblebee spacetime, the theory is different from Einstein gravity, so various energy definition such as Komar mass may not work.
+As for the energy $E$, total energy of bumblebee black hole is no longer the same as mass parameter $M$.
+Furthermore, the gravitational action of bumblebee theory is different from Einstein gravity because of the non-minimal coupling between bumblebee field and metric, thus various energy definitions in Einstein gravity such as Komar mass may not work.
 As there exists time-like killing vector field, we can still define conserved current

 and construct Komar-like mass from it.
 But this calculation will gives us